Kenya HERMES Silk Jacquard carre

 Jungle Love by Robert Dallet

-Perusing the HERMES.com website, as I often do, I noticed the Fierce and Fragile campain and immediately thought to include the link here.
-Hermes pays hommage to one of its amazing wildlife artists, Robert Dallet.
-If you are a fan of Monsieur Dallet, his big cats (or small ones), this is a must!
-Robert Dallet, the …
+Perusing the HERMES.com website, as I often do, I noticed the Fierce and Fragile campain and immediately thought to include the link here (link is no longer in existence).
+Hermes pays homage to one of its amazing wildlife artists, Robert Dallet.
+If you are a fan of Monsieur Dallet, his big cats (or small ones), …

 Continue reading Jungle Love by Robert Dallet